Jayant1408/3D_Object_Detection_With_LiDAR_Data/Mid_Term_project_final_writup.md

 ## Exploratory Data Analysis (EDA)
-To better understand the dataset and its sensor characteristics, I conducted exploratory analysis across multiple segment files from the Waymo Open Dataset.
+To better understand the dataset and its sensor characteristics, we conducted exploratory analysis across multiple segment files from the Waymo Open Dataset.
 The goal was to visually inspect the LiDAR point cloud and range image data to identify patterns, limitations, and key features relevant to 3D object detection.

 ### Vehicle Visibility in LiDAR Point Cloud Data
 The first part of the analysis focused on evaluating vehicle visibility under different conditions.
 We manually analyzed a series of frames that highlight both clear and challenging visibility scenarios across diverse scenarios which include vehicles fully visible in the open field of view, partially occluded by other objects or sensor blind spots, and those at long distances where LiDAR returns become sparse.
 By comparing these robust scenarios, we gained insight into how factors like occlusion, proximity, and sensor angle impact the fidelity of the LiDAR data—key considerations when designing or evaluating object detection models.